Bayfield in winter

 The ice caves at Mawikwe Bay draw visitors from around the region.

 Many rooms have whirlpools and/or fireplaces.
-Continental breakfast is included; a full breakfast is extra, plus tax and 20
+Continental breakfast is included; a full breakfast is extra, plus tax and 20 percent gratuity.

 The Artesian House B&B has a wooded setting just south of town and has three rooms, one with double whirlpool and two with extra sofa beds.